Cool Summer Reading and Learning for Kids

 Kids and parents will find lots to like in Best Apps Lists, a selection of apps arranged by category from Common Sense Media, the nonprofit which rates “media on both age-appropriateness and learning potential based on developmental criteria.”

 Writing at MindShift, Ryan Schaaf recommends ten free online educational games sites featuring a variety of content areas and formats.
+He includes BBC Schools: Games which isn’t available outside the UK.
 Is math a concern?
 Hooda Math, started by a middle school teacher, invites kids to enjoy hundreds of math games.
 The free site is searchable by grade level.

 Camp Wonderopolis, from the National Center for Families Learning’s Wonderopolis, is intent on “enabling programs, families, and individuals to customize their experience to their own particular needs.
 Campers will explore different tracks of science and build their vocabulary, background knowledge, and literacy skills along the way.”
 Educators, librarians and parents can sign on as camp counselors to work with kids in their families and communities.
 It’s free!